arunperi91/Lending_Club_Case_Study/README.md

 # Lending Club Case Study
-> To identiify the variables which are strong indicators of default and potentially use the insights for its portfolio and risk assessment.
+> To identify the variables which are strong indicators of default and potentially use the insights for its portfolio and risk assessment.

 ## Table of Contents